wangyuefan21/introduction2RelationalJoins/README.md

 ### Concept

-`Cross JOIN` etrieves the Cartesian product of both tables.
+`Cross JOIN` retrieves the Cartesian product of both tables.
 Basically, this gives you the combination of all records from both tables.
-Since it returns all combination, `Cross JOIN` doesn't require any join condition.
+Since it returns all combinations, `Cross JOIN` doesn't require any join condition.

 <img src=figures/cross_join.png width=300>

 ### Example

-Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use different example to illustrate it.
-Imagine you walk in a restaurant that you need to pick a `food` option and a `drink` option to make a meal.
+Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use a different example to illustrate it.
+Imagine you walk in a restaurant and you need to pick a `food` option and a `drink` option to make a meal.

 ```
 -- Create Tables